Rahulvr7/DailyMotivation-Bot/README.md

 This is a custom Discord Bot that provides Motivational messages to the users of the Servers.
 The Bot will automatically detect messages with negative sentiments and reply to the users with Motivational quotes.
+The Bot was built with Node.js and Discord.js

 DailyMotivation-Bot Functionalities/Commands:
 1. $inspire - replies to the user with a random motivational quote